Today a new free game arrives on the Epic Games Store

-From SomosXbox we remind you that today a new free game arrives at the Epic Games Store, which we can download until Thursday of next week.
-So while we can still get hold of up to 3 free PC games on the Epic StoreIn a few hours, the American company will give us the opportunity to download a new and interesting game during this week and part of the next.
-So without further delay, we announce that today it arrives The Fall free to Epic Games Store.
+From SomosXbox we remind you that today a new free game arrives at the Epic Games Store which we can download until Thursday of next week.
+While you can play all these free games on Epic Games StoreIn a few hours, the American company will give us the opportunity to download a new and interesting game during this week and part of the next.
+So without further delay, we announce that today it arrives Creature in the Well free to Epic Games Store.

-Waiting for some last minute surprises, starting on March 17 at 5:00 p.m.
-(Spanish time) we will be able to download The Fall for free for PC.
-Although, before showing you a brief description of the game in the company of the download link, we remind you that until the afternoon, you will have the last opportunity to download Surviving Mars completely free of charge.
+Waiting for a last minute surprise, from March 25 at 4:00 p.m.
+(Spanish time) we will be able to download Creature in the Well for free for PC.
+Although, before showing you a brief description of the game in the company of the download link, we remind you that until the afternoon, you will have the last opportunity to download The Fall completely free of charge.

 //HD images